GeorgiDS9/helsinki-open-full-stack-part0/part0/0.6: New note in Single page app diagram/index.md

     server-->>browser: 201 Created
     deactivate server

     Note right of browser: JavaScript updates the state with the new note.

-Optional: re-fetch of notes with GET
+    Note right of browser: Optional: re-fetch of notes with GET
 ```